xamarin/WebSharp/docs/vsc/vsc-electron-scripting.md

 }
 ```

-What we need to do is call into our `scriptingjs` library code that was created in the previous steps.
+What we need to do is call into our `scriptingelectron` library code that was created in the previous steps.

 So let us replace the `var hello = dotnet.func('async (input) => { return ".NET welcomes " + input.ToString(); }');`.